chauser/CameraConfiguration/README.md

 ### Setting stream defaults
 Remember that the stream default settings are the frame rate and mode from the camera's VideoMode and no compression.
 The defaults for a particular stream can be set either in robot code for the roboRIO and on the Video Settings web page of the Raspberry Pi.
-Here's how to do it in code (there's no explicit WPILib documentation for this technique).
+Here's how to do it in code for the first camera.
+(There's no explicit WPILib documentation for this technique which takes advantage of starting the server based on an already-created Camera object.
+This is the only way I could figure out that gave access to both the Camera object and MjpegServer object -- and you need to have both in order to fully configure the system.)
 ```
-Camera cam = new Camera(0);
+UsbCamera cam = new UsbCamera("First Camera", 0); // the string is an arbitary name, 0 is the device number
+cam.setVideoMode(VideoMode.PixelFormat.MJPEG, 640, 480, 30); // camera is 640x480 at 30fps
-Mjpegserver server = CameraServer.startAutomaticCapture(cam);
+MjpegServer server = CameraServer.startAutomaticCapture(cam);
-server.setCompression(...)
-server.setFrameRate(...)
-server.setResolution(...)
+// now set the defaults for streams to 320x240 at 15fps and level 20 compression
+server.setCompression(20);
+server.setFPS(15);
+server.setResolution(320, 240);
 ```

-cam.setResolution(...)

-cam.setFps(15);

-server.setCompression(50);

-server.setDefaultResolution(...);

 Here's what it looks like on the Raspberry Pi

 ![RPi-camerasettings-streamdefaults](https://github.com/chauser/CameraConfiguration/assets/834131/be193a1e-8812-4ea8-80a1-73df14e7fc69)

-What's the difference between `Compression` and `Default Compression`? `Compression` is for sources using MPEG format. `Default Compression` is for sources using other formats such as YUYV.
-Normally you should try to use an MPEG source
+What's the difference between `Compression` and `Default Compression`? `Compression` is for sources using MJPEG format. `Default Compression` is for sources using other formats such as YUYV.
+Normally you should try to use an MJPEG source

 ## Cameras